Runa-Chin/runaOS-Loopy/README.md

 ### ***Debloated***

 In keeping with what runaOS stands for, runaOS strips away some features and functions that most users, especially some beginners don't know about Windows.
 We strive to eliminate bloatware for the convenience of runaOS users who prioritize performance and comfort in using a computer

+# When runaOS Loopy will release ?

+For now, we have still developing and testing for runaOS Loopy and will release on this end of Pebruary or earlier of March this year.
+For updating abour runaOS, you can join [***Indonesian Windows Forum*** Whatsapp Group](https://chat.whatsapp.com/BQnhlTApS5HHkUiu2LAbiT)